 The foregoing restrictions could limit our ability to plan for, or react to, changes in market conditions or our capital needs.
-We do not know whether we will be granted waivers under, or amendments to, our senior credit agreement or the indenture if for any reason we are unable to meet these requirements, or whether we will be able to refinance our indebtedness on terms acceptable to us, or at all.
+We do not know whether we will be granted waivers under, or amendments to, our 2014 Credit Agreement or the indenture relating to the Notes, or the Indenture, if for any reason we are unable to meet these requirements, or whether we will be able to refinance our indebtedness on terms acceptable to us, or at all.